 Is your decking looking a little tired and worn after winter?
-Well, you can spend hours cleaning, treating and staining your decking.
-Or you can look at other options.
-One is to cover your sad looking deck with artificial grass.
+You could spend hours cleaning, treating and staining your decking.
+Or, you can lay artificial grass on your decking.
 It’s a durable, high quality solution that looks great.
-Below, we answer some of your questions about the combination.
+We have outlined the process below and answered your burning questions.

-To make the joins, use a high-quality outdoor tape and glue (you can purchase these from us too).
+Step 5: To make the joins, use a high-quality outdoor tape and glue.
 Follow the instructions on the products.
 For decking, you can use a combination of adhesive and carpet tacks to fix the grass down.